mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_guide.md

 end
 ```

-Where *presence* is a class with the following accessors :
+Where *presence* is an object of the *CCS::Presence* class with the following accessors:

 * **asset**   : imei of the device
 * **time**    : timestamp of the event